 About twenty minutes into the road walk out of town we remember that road walking is dumb and throw out our thumbs (that means that we start to hitchhike as we walk – you know, because you use your thumb to hitchhike).

-At the trailhead we meet Willow, Turtle (the second hiker named Turtle we’ve met), and Haas (from Germany).
+At the trailhead, we meet Willow, Turtle (the second hiker named Turtle we’ve met), and Haas (from Germany).
 They’re probably silently judging us for getting a ride up the road (like you probably are, you ass), but guess what?
 I don’t care.

 As we climb away from the road and up onto a mesa a large column of smoke rising from behind the mountains south of Grants comes into view.
-Apparently, a wildfire has sprung up near the CDT somewhere back there (good luck, people behind us).
+A wildfire has sprung up near the CDT somewhere back there (good luck, people behind us).
 To the north, we have views of Mount Taylor (11,306 ft / 3,446 m), which we will be climbing tomorrow as we take yet another alternate route to pass over the summit.

 Water is still not as ubiquitous as would be required for us to not worry about when and where we camp, so we head for a trough marked on our map.
 Because we are cows and we drink out of troughs now.

-Moist bought a small bluetooth speaker in Grants and it does an excellent job of ruining everyone’s wilderness experience as I cowboy camp and celebrate our 14.7 mi / 23.7 km day with the beer we packed out of town.
+Moist bought a small Bluetooth speaker in Grants and it does an excellent job of ruining everyone’s wilderness experience as I cowboy camp and celebrate our 14.7 mi / 23.7 km day with the beer we packed out of town.

 TORTILLAS FOR BREAKFAST!

 I’m not big on oatmeal or coffee (although I’ve started drinking coffee to replace my energy drink addiction), so I don’t have a “usual” breakfast that I eat each day.
-For my first caloric intake of the day today, I’ve chosen tortillas because they are heavy and eating them will lighten up my pack.
+For my first caloric intake of the day today, I’ve chosen tortillas because they are heavy, and eating them will lighten up my pack.
 Pretty smart, I know.

 I still don’t have a functioning GPS (despite having bought a second phone) and today I’m the first one out of camp.
 Hiking without a GPS hasn’t proven too tricky, but I get tripped up at junctions every once in a while.
 This morning, we have a junction; we’re taking yet another CDT alternate, this time up and over Mount Taylor.

-Normally, we would not be taking this alternate because it’s 1 mi / 1.6 km longer than the official CDT and it has more elevation gain, but since it takes us over a peak and not just through some boring scrub, we decide it worth the extra effort.
+Normally, we would not be taking this alternate because it’s 1 mi / 1.6 km longer than the official CDT and it has more elevation gain, but since it takes us over a peak and not just through some boring scrub, we decide it is worth the extra effort.

 Luckily, the alternate junction was marked and after a few dubious moments, I’m 90% sure that I’m going the correct way.